Create and manage Load Balancer

 • How to use a Private IP Load Balancer is same as how to use a Public IP-based Load Balancer.
 You can access it via the provided Private IP address without a domain.

-• If you wish to use a Private IP Load Balancer in Global region, you can process a steady, fast load distribution via using an exclusive network.
+• If you wish to use a Private IP Load Balancer in Global Region, you can process a steady, fast load distribution via using an exclusive network.

 • Select the zone to create a Load Balancer in.

-• If you chose Public IP as the network type in Korean region, you can increase the service capability by selecting both zones available.
+• If you chose Public IP as the network type in Korean Region, you can increase the service capability by selecting both zones available.

 • You can connect all servers the account own regardless of the zone the Load Balancer is placed.